Assessing medical gas pipeline capacity

-The impact of the clinical use of Non-invasive Ventilators (NIV) and/or High Flow Nasal Oxygen (HFNO) on medical gas pipeline capacity
+Clear clinical pathways for patients and modelling of patient needs should be developed to assess the impact of the clinical use of Non-invasive Ventilators (NIV) and/or High Flow Nasal Oxygen (HFNO) on medical gas pipeline capacity.

-Clear clinical pathways for patients and modelling of patient needs should be developed.
 Areas where ventilators are to be sited and the flow rates required for patient care need to be identified.
-As covered in our article on supply resilience, because of pipework diameter, it may not be possible to locate all pandemic patients in the one area.
+Medical Gas Pipeline Systems and Oxygen Supply Resilience has further information and because of pipework diameter, it may not be possible to locate all pandemic patients in the one area.
 It is suggested that load / stress testing (also referred to as “soak testing”) is carried out to assess capacity.

 It is recommended that data is collated and reviewed on a daily basis (at least) with particular focus on CPAP, NIV and HFNO usage.
-This data may be difficult to source.
-EBME and Clinical Physics input will be useful here.
-Ensure that the oxygen requirements for non-pandemic patients are also assessed.
-Areas which can be isolated / closed during the pandemic to conserve oxygen and reduce demand should be identified.
+This data may be difficult to source and the following considerations should be noted:

-A register should be retained of all ventilators and where they are located in the hospital.
+- A register should be retained of all ventilators and where they are located in the hospital.

 It is also important to note that consideration should be given to monitoring ambient oxygen levels especially in ITU areas where usage is significant.
 Estates would be responsible for / carry out this activity.